MicrosoftDocs/patterns-practices/patterns-practices/reference/eventbase-internalsubscribe-method-mspp-pubsubevents.md

 Remarks
 -------

-<span id="remarksToggle"></span> Adds the subscription to the internal list and assigns it a new [SubscriptionToken](https://msdn.microsoft.com/library/microsoft.practices.prism.pubsubevents.subscriptiontoken).
+ Adds the subscription to the internal list and assigns it a new [SubscriptionToken](https://msdn.microsoft.com/library/microsoft.practices.prism.pubsubevents.subscriptiontoken).

 See Also
 --------